27 Jul Six Ways the Scale Doesn’t Always Tell the Full Story

 If this sounds like you (it’s always better to have an objective eye decide this), then you probably just need to reduce your deficit, cut back on training/cardio chill out and sleep more for a few days.

-I remember having a competitive client based out in the Cayman Islands who was absolutely nailing everything with her training, diet and cardio.
+I remember having a client who was absolutely nailing everything with her training, diet and cardio.
 But, she also worked as a full time lawyer too with ridiculously busy work schedule, along with high stress cases.

 This, coupled with the extreme deficit we had to employ during the latter stages of prep led to her bodyweight ‘sticking’ – despite visually looking sharper.

-What we did was actually counter-intuitive during a prep; I asked her to stop all cardio, skip training for two days, increase her calories temporarily and go stay in a hotel for a couple of nights.
+What we did was actually counter-intuitive during a dieting phase; I asked her to stop all cardio, skip training for two days, increase her calories temporarily and go relax in a spa for a couple of nights.

 From the Thursday morning to the following Monday morning – she dropped 6lbs.